Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Introduction

-In this paper, we extend our research along similar line with an in depth study of strong lensing considering both black hole and wormhole cases in the context of the third type of solution of Ref. (\cite{Zhang2}) and exemplified our analysis with SgrA* and M87* observations.
-This paper is organized as per the following outline: section (\ref{sec:2}) starts with a brief recapitulation of the nature and properties of the spacetime.
-Then in Sec. (\ref{sec:3}), we discuss the geodesic structure of light rays and obtained the location of photon sphere from the corresponding effective potential.
-Next, in Sec. (\ref{sec:4}), we put forward possible bounds on the quantum parameter using observational data of SgrA* and M87*.
-Section (\ref{sec:5}) deals with the study of light deflection in the strong field regime.
-After that, we compute various lensing observables and discuss upon possible scenarios for futuristic observation in Sec. (\ref{sec:6}).
-Finally, the paper is concluded with a brief summary of the results and discussion on possible future research prospects in Sec. (\ref{sec:7}).
-Unless specifically mentioned, we have considered $c=G=1$ units throughout.
+In this paper, we extend our research along similar line with an in depth study of strong lensing, considering both black hole and wormhole cases in the context of the third type of solution of Ref. \cite{Zhang2} and exemplify our analysis with SgrA* and M87* observations.
+This paper is organized as per the following outline: section \ref{sec:2} starts with a brief recapitulation of the nature and properties of the spacetime of Ref. \cite{Zhang2}.
+Then in Sec. \ref{sec:3}, we discuss the geodesic structure of light rays and obtain the location of photon sphere from the corresponding effective potential.
+Next, in Sec. \ref{sec:4}, we put forward possible bounds on one of the free parameters of the theory using observational data of SgrA* and M87*.
+Section \ref{sec:5} deals with the study of light deflection in the strong field regime.
+After that, we compute various lensing observables and discuss upon possible scenarios for futuristic observation in Sec. \ref{sec:6}.
+Finally, the paper is concluded with a brief summary of the results and discussion on possible future research prospects in Sec. \ref{sec:7}.\\ Unless specifically mentioned, we have considered $c=G=1$ units throughout.